 Another attraction to an old starter with a story is the connection to bakers from the past.
 We, like them, have our starter to look after: sometimes bought from a commercial source, given by a friend or even created ourselves by flour, water and patience.
 We don’t just bake bread.
 We bake sourdough, each loaf taking us one step further up the levels of understanding of this endlessly fascinating craft.

-A starter with a history is of the ways we can really connect with the history of sourdough, and baking,and we become the guardian of a starter with heritage.
+A starter with history is of the ways we can really connect with the history of sourdough, and baking, and we become the guardian of a starter with heritage.
 You might bake with a San Francisco or Alaskan starter from the eighteenth century, for example, or one closer to home but with equally impressive roots.
-But the question remains of exaclty how connected are you to its source?
+But the question remains of exactly how connected are you to its source?
 Are we really using an ingredient that’s a century old?

-Certainly I’ve read some amazing stories of some cultures that have an impressive history.
+Certainly, I’ve read some amazing stories of some cultures that have an impressive history.
 The Boudin Bakery in San Francisco which claims that it can trace it’s starter back to the California gold rush in the midnineteenth century, and the Bocker–Reinzucht–Sauerteig commercial sourdough starter from Germany is seventy years old, and has been shown to be unchanged over the period of a decade despite the changing conditions in the bakery between winter and summer.
-The Herbert’s Hobbs House bakery in the Cotswolds also have fifty seven year old starter.
+The Herbert’s Hobbs House bakery in the Cotswolds also has fifty-seven-year-old starter.

 The science, however, isn’t fixed.
 There is still debate about how much and in what ways starters change over time and between different bakeries and kitchens.
 What seems to be likely is that for a starter to remain unchanged over long periods of time, it has to be maintained in the same place and with an unchanging feeding regime.
 But what is undeniable is that if you are using a starter with a long history, while it’s microbiologically very unlikely to be the same as it when you first acquired it, because you will have introduced new yeasts each time you refresh it and those yeasts live, reproduce and die at an incredibly fast rate.
 Your starter does, however, still has that connection with the past, and every time you use it, you’re adding to it’s story.